 This course was developed in response to the continuing education needs of personnel working in community/voluntary and state sectors actively supporting community and family life in a rapidly changing society.
 It is an interdisciplinary course drawing upon selected components of Sociology, Politics, Community Development, Family Studies and Law.

-Click here to view other Education courses
+Click here to view other Social Studies courses